What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 The above diagram shows the math involved when determining bending tolerances in metal manufacturing.

-Hopefully this article has not only answered the question of “what is DFM” but also informed you about the process and why it is so crucial.
-Remember, the earlier in the manufacturing process that issues are caught, the cheaper it is to correct them.
-When outsourcing, it’s important to partner with trustworthy and capable company that has your back through the entire process.
+Hopefully this article has not only informed you about the DFM process, but also informed you about why it is so crucial for product development.
+Remember, the earlier in the manufacturing processes that issues are caught, the cheaper it is to correct them.
+Implementing a good design for manufacturing DFM process into your product development reduces your overall manufacturing costs.
+When outsourcing manufacturing, it’s important to partner with trustworthy and capable company that has your back through the entire process.

 Our DFM is always complimentary, and therefore no risk to you.
 We would love nothing more than to see how we can build success for your company.